POSYDON-code/POSYDON/docs/_source/troubleshooting-faqs/installation-issues.rst

 ```

 This will install the `libmamba` solver, which is a drop-in replacement for the default `conda` solver.
-This should speed up solving the environment and installing packages, but is not guaranteed to work in all cases.
+This should speed up solving the environment and installing packages but is not guaranteed to work in all cases.

 2. **Failed Dependencies**:
     - **Description**: Sometimes, certain dependencies might fail to install or conflict with pre-existing ones.